msoedov/agentic_security/CODE_OF_CONDUCT.md

-# Langalf Code of Conduct
+# Agentic Security Code of Conduct

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our